nkdAgility/NKDAgility.com/site/content/resources/blog/2021/2021-01-25-all-technical-debt-is-a-risk-to-the-product-and-to-your-business/index.md

 ---
 title: All technical debt is a risk to the product and to your business.
-description: "Discover how technical debt poses risks to your product and business.
+description: Discover how technical debt poses risks to your product and business.
 Learn strategies to manage it effectively and ensure quality delivery.
-Read more!"
+Read more!
 date: 2021-01-25
 creator: Martin Hinshelwood
 id: "45521"